reejig/frontend-engineer-take-home-exercise/README.md

 4. Run `npm run dev`

 Please get in touch if you have any problems with the set up.

-Submission
+##Submission
-Please email <email address> the link to your github repository containing your exercise.
+Please email your contact at Reejig the link to your github repository containing your exercise.